localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

 ```

 The `wait_for_client()` function blocks execution until client is attached.
 You can also use the `wait_for_debug_client` function which implements the start of the debug server and also adds an automatic cancellation of the wait task if the debug client (i.e. VSCode) doesn’t connect.

+Please note that in the code snippet below we assume that the debugpy package has been installed into a `virtualenv` folder named `.venv` inside the same directory where the Lambda handler (`handler.py`) is stored on the local disk (see further below).
+Hence, adding `.venv/lib/python*/site-packages` to the Python system path ensures that debugpy is available to the Lambda handler execution at runtime.

 ```python
 def wait_for_debug_client(timeout=15):